-Paul Sng is this month’s Instagrammer-in-Residence.
+Paul Sng is this month’s Image Maker in Residence.
 Below, he introduces the work we’ll be sharing throughout the month of May over on our Instagram.
 If you are interested in being ‘in residence’ with us, see our guidelines here.

 By Paul Sng